Azure-Samples/openai-end-to-end-baseline/README.md

     az webapp config appsettings set --name $UI_APP_SERVICE_NAME --resource-group $RESOURCE_GROUP --settings chatApiEndpoint=$ENDPOINT_URL az webapp restart --name $UI_APP_SERVICE_NAME --resource-group $RESOURCE_GROUP
     ```

+// TODO Make the payoff for all this nonesense great!

 1. Validate the client application that is now pointing at the flow deployed in a container still works